 iOS browser playback—Wowza Player for Ultra Low Latency currently supports HLS fallback streams only for browser-based playback on iOS devices.
 HLS fallback streams have higher latency than ultra low latency streams.
 For ultra low latency stream playback on iOS devices, see How to play an ultra low latency stream with Wowza GoCoder SDK for iOS.

 Ultra low latency stream targets are not available as part of the Wowza Streaming Cloud REST API sandbox environment.
-To access ultra low latency streaming for development and testing, purchase a subscription plan for Wowza Streaming Cloud with Ultra Low Latency.

 Ultra low latency streaming uses servers on multiple continents to receive and deliver streams.
 Wowza Streaming Cloud automatically selects from the following regions and corresponding zones for origin and edge servers based on a DNS query.
 Regions reflect the approximate location of origin and edge servers, while zones reflect areas for billing.
 Billing charges differ depending on the subscription plan you choose and the zone.